 The concept of combining PV arrays with standing seam metal roofing is growing—for good reasons.
 Metal roofs have a life expectancy of more than 40 years.
 Shouldn’t the mounting system last as long?
 With S-5! zero-penetration attachment technology and PVKIT 2.0, the solarized metal roof is the most sustainable system available –and without compromising roof warranties!
 PVKIT 2.0 is the also the best solution for attaching PV modules directly to any exposed fastener metal roof.

 Suggestions for Spacing of S-5!
 Clamps for PV Assemblies

 The following suggestions assume that determination has been made that the roof to which the S-5! clamps will be attached is structurally adequate.
 Any loads imposed on the S-5! clamps will be transferred to the panels.
 Panel seams must have sufficient flexural strength to carry these loads.
 Panels must also be adequately attached to the building structure, and the structure must be sufficient to carry these loads.
 The makers of S-5! clamps make no representations with respect to these variables.
 It is the responsibility of the user to verify this information, or seek assistance from a qualified design professional, if necessary.

-Note: Wind dynamics are complex, and S-5! advises review by a qualified licensed professional who understands wind effects and metal roof design and construction.
+Note: Wind dynamics are complex, and S-5! advises review by a qualified professional who understands wind effects and as well as metal roof design and construction.